Wallapper-3.jpg

 • Battery time reduced quite a bit on both devices.

 VERDICT - Free is the best feature.
 Usable if you don’t have anything better.
-I would say its my third favourite choice

-Wire Connection to notebook
+2. Wire Connection to notebook or mobile device

 A great solution for many professionals, since it’s tethering straight to working computers and working RAW developing app.
 Adored by many studio photographer especially one shooting modesl, fashion and portraits.
 Some of the architectural pro photographer also used that in their daily works.
 I did try that option for a couple of shoots where I knew I would’t have to move as much as on others.
 I used a few years old MacBook Pro 13".